vlasscontreras/php-trainer/README.md

 $age->value = 300; // Fatal error, access to protected property, unable to change the internal state.
 ```

+**Benefits:**

+- Avoids primitive obsession
+- Helps with readability
+- Helps with consistency (validations, formatting, etc.)
+- By avoiding setters, we provide mutability (which tends to reduce bugs due to internal state changes)

+**Note:** Be careful, do not map every primitive to a value object since it might unnecessary and increase complexity on maintainability.

 #### Exceptions

 These objects are thrown to indicate exceptional behavior.
 For example, when a business logic happens to fail or reach a sad path and a simple `false` return is not specific enough.
 Also, when an action can fail in multiple ways, and each way needs to be handled differently.